Royal Canadian Yacht Club: 1967 to present

-In the late 1970s, a group of members engaged designer Mark Ellis and builder George Hinterhoeller to make six 30-foot (9.1 metres) cruising yachts that could comfortably be sailed by one person.
+In the late 1970s, a group of members engaged designer Mark Ellis (yacht designer) and builder George Hinterhoeller to make six 30-foot (9.1 metres) cruising yachts that could comfortably be sailed by one person.
 The Nonsuch series (named for Henry Hudson's vessel) had the beamy looks of a traditional U.S. East Coast cat-boat, the underbody of a modern cruising yacht, much sail and the accommodations of a much larger yacht.
 Eventually, nearly a thousand were built, from 22 to 36 feet (6.8 to 10.9 metres).

 During the first half of the 1980s, the club's International 14 fleet championed the development of a series of designs by member Jay Cross.
 Powerful and readily planed, Cross designs dominated the North American 14 fleet.

 Sailing wing-sail catamarans designed by former C&C Yachts designer Steve Killing, club member Fred Eaton won the International C-Class Catamaran Championship, sailed at RCYC in 2007 and at New York Yacht Club, Newport, Rhode Island, USA in 2010.
 Early development included foiling vessels that were unsuccessful against immersed hulls in light Lake Ontario airs.
 Eaton's team's development progress and the direct participation or observation by AC team members in the 2010 event significantly influenced the decision to sail the 2013 America's Cup in wing-sail catamarans.

 In the summer of 2015, the club hosted sailing events for the 2015 Pan American Games.

 Olympic sailors

-Forty-eight RCYC members have qualified for the Olympics; one-third of Canadian Olympic qualifiers have come from the club.
-Members have gained medals for Canada in four events and for Norway in one event.
+Eleven RCYC members have won an Olympic medal, with the first being won in 1984.
+RCYC member and coach Pat Healy guided the Canadian Sailing team through three Olympic games in which medals were won in 1984, 1988 and 1992.